rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     !!!
 Questions

         From the above command “find  –type  d”; what is the “option”, what is the “path”, what is the “criterion” and finally what is the “action”?

-4. Next you will search for all the files on your system that end with the suffix  “.txt”.
+4. Next you will search for all the files on your system that end with the suffix  “.txt”:

     ```bash
     [root@localhost root]# find    /   -maxdepth   3   -name   "*.txt"   -print